Basic information about images

 - We disable password login.

-- We sometimes add some nice to have packages like vim or ntp.
-We try to keep additional packages at a minimum.
+- We sometimes add some nice-to-have packages such as vim or ntp.
+We try to keep the additional packages at a minimum.

 CentOS is the community version of Red Hat Enterprise Linux (RHEL).
-CentOS-7 is the distribution that the Pouta admins are most accustomed to, at least when it comes to work.
-This is the second newest major release of CentOS.
-At the time of writing we are still waiting for CentOS-8 cloud images to be released before we start providing CentOS-8 as well.
+CentOS-7 is the distribution that the Pouta admins are the most accustomed to.
+This is the second-newest major release of CentOS.
+We are still waiting for the CentOS-8 cloud images to be released before we start providing CentOS-8 as well.

 This is the oldest version of CentOS that we provide in Pouta.
-You should probably not use this version if you don't have a really good reason why.
-We will remove our pre-made CentOS-6 images once CentOS-6 is at end of life November 2020.
+You should probably not use this version without a really good reason.
+We will remove our premade CentOS-6 images once CentOS-6 is at the end of its life in November 2020.

-This is the same as CentOS-7 but it comes with pre-installed NVIDIA drivers.
-These are useful in combination with the GPU-flavors since you don't need to download the drivers yourself.
+This is the same as CentOS-7 but comes with preinstalled NVIDIA drivers.
+These are useful in combination with the GPU flavors since you do not need to download the drivers yourself.
 We try to always have the latest NVIDIA drivers installed, but sometimes we are lagging a bit behind.
-These images are quite huge, so you should use the normal CentOS-7 image if you are not using a GPU-flavor VM.
+These images are huge, so you should use the normal CentOS-7 image if you are not using a GPU-flavor VM.

 ScientificLinux-7 and ScientificLinux-6

-These are basically CentOS-7/CentOS-6 but with a bit different topping.
-Some research organizations are using ScientificLinux.
-If you are unsure you should prefer CentOS-7.
+These are basically CentOS-7/CentOS-6 but with a slightly different topping.
+Some research organizations use ScientificLinux.
+If you are unsure, you should prefer CentOS-7.